mengmeng-jiang/coleaf/README.md

-# TeaImaging
+# coleaf: Leaf phenotype investigation

 author | Mengwei Jiang
 Email | mengmengjiang.1105@gmail.com

 ## Instruction
-Tealmaging is a tool to collect some traits of tea leaves.
+coleaf is a tool to collect some traits of tea leaves.
 Such as the leaf area, leaf aspect ratio, leaf shape，trichome number. to be continue (2022.3.6)

 ## Dependenies